EirikEvjenHagtvedt/PredictingAccumulationRate/README.md

 There is  a wish to provide the code as it may be useful for other municipalities, and especially the municipality of Horten.
 The model may treat data from a Gemini portal format with preliminary steps.
 Gemini portal is used by almost every municipality in Norway.

-Feel free to contact Eirik Evjen Hagtvedt; e-mail: eirikehag@gmail.com if there are questions.
+Feel free to contact Eirik Evjen Hagtvedt if questions.

 The model is last updated: [05/06/2021]